dymmond/lilya/docs/en/docs/contrib/security/simple-oauth2.md

 - An optional `client_secret` (also not needed for our example).

 !!!
 Info
-    The `OAuth2PasswordRequestForm` is not a special class in **Esmerald**, unlike `OAuth2PasswordBearer`.
+    The `OAuth2PasswordRequestForm` is not a special class in **Lilya**, unlike `OAuth2PasswordBearer`.

-    `OAuth2PasswordBearer` informs **Esmerald** that it represents a security scheme, which is why it gets added as such to the OpenAPI schema.
+    `OAuth2PasswordBearer` informs **Lilya** that it represents a security scheme, which is why it gets added as such to the OpenAPI schema.

     In contrast, `OAuth2PasswordRequestForm` is simply a convenience class dependency.
 You could have written it yourself or declared the `Form` parameters directly.

-    Since it's a common use case, **Esmerald** provides this class out of the box to make your work easier.
+    Since it's a common use case, **Lilya** provides this class out of the box to make your work easier.

 ## The form data